Happy Friday=)

 Thanks Mollie.
 Critiques are very welcome=) I struggle sometimes with naming a character too much, especially if the name is as cumbersome as Whittlestrom, so it’s good to know that I’ve shied away from naming them to a point that it’s a bit confusing.
 Really appreciate it=)

-I look forward to seeing how Wizard Whittlestrom and Pete’s relationship grows.
+These stories are so much fun 🙂 I look forward to seeing how Wizard Whittlestrom and Pete’s relationship grows.

 I didn’t want this one to end either!